vendasta/content-style-guide/04-grammar-and-mechanics.md

 ### Numbers

-Spell out a number when it begins a sentence.
+Spell out a number when it begins a sentence and when it is less than 100.
 Otherwise, use the numeral.
 This includes ordinals, too.

-- Ten new employees started on Monday, and 12 start next week.
+- Eight people started Vendasta, and now it employs over 300 people.
-- I ate 3 donuts at Coffee Hour.
+- I ate three donuts at Coffee Hour.
-- Meg won 1st place in last year’s Walktober contest.
+- Meg won first place in last year’s Walktober contest.
-- We hosted a group of 8th graders who are learning to code.
+- We hosted a group of eigth graders who are learning to code.

 (Sometimes it feels weird to use "1" instead of "one."
 Just go with your gut.)